usamaejaz/jekyll-now/_posts/2017-10-1-missing-prayer-while-working.md

 ---
 layout: post
-title: My solution to not miss a prayer while working on computer
+title: My Solution to Not Miss A Prayer While Working on Computer
 ---

 There are a lot of things you need to do each day.
 You need to make sure you finish your tasks in a timely manner.